mozilla/Addon-Tests/README.md

 	py.test --driver=firefox --credentials=/credentials.yaml tests/test_details_page.py -k test_that_external_link_leads_to_addon_website

+For information about running tests against a Selenium Grid or moz-grid-config see the section in this document about setting up moz-grid-config.

-For more advanced command line options and commands for running tests against a Selenium Grid or moz-grid-config see the documentation on [davehunt's pytest mozwebqa github][pymozwebqa]:
+The mozwebqa plugin has advanced command line options for reporting and using browsers.
+See the documentation on [davehunt's pytest mozwebqa github][pymozwebqa]:
 [pymozwebqa]: https://github.com/davehunt/pytest-mozwebqa

 ####Virtualenv and Virtualenvwrapper (Optional/Intermediate level)